 Qualifying for a Military Retirement

 In general, servicemembers need a minimum of 20 qualifying years of service to be eligible to retire.
-There are some exceptions, such as those who receive a medical retirement, or those who are eligible for retirement under Temporary Early Retirement Authority (TERA).
+Some exceptions exist, such as those who receive a medical retirement or those who are eligible for retirement under the Temporary Early Retirement Authority (TERA).
 But for this article, we will refer to 20 years as the standard.

 Earning Annual Participation Points

-National Guard and Reserve members earn 15 Points for each year they participate in the Guard or Reserves.
-This includes service in the Regular Reserves, or in the Inactive Ready Reserve (IRR).
+National Guard and Reserve members earn 15 Points each year they participate in the Guard or Reserves.
+This includes service in the Regular Reserves or the Individual Ready Reserve (IRR).

-The IRR is the Reserve organization many servicemembers are required to join when they leave active duty.
+The IRR is the Reserve organization many servicemembers must join when they leave active duty.
 Almost all initial military contracts are 8-year contracts.
 If you joined active duty on a 4-year contract, you most likely had 4 years of required duty in the IRR.

 Earning Additional Points through Service

 Guard and Reserve members earn additional Points through their annual participation.
 Participation is broken down into Active Service and Inactive Service.
 Examples of the types of service include:

 - Active Service – Active Duty (AD), Active Duty for Training (ADT), and Annual Training (AT)